Quantcast

 The rest of my day was equally terrific as my boys each gave me a hand-made card.
 My younger son, who co-created the comic strip with me, gives me a personal drawing each year.
 This year he gave me his own different comic strip with the REAL me as its star.
 My older son, who had already written my radio show theme song AND made a music video of it, gave me a card with a very sweet message that surely isn’t common for an older teen to do!

 My wife gave me probably the best and most generous birthday gift I’d ever received.
-It was a genuine Tourbillion watch.
+It was a watch.
 We had seen this specific watch several months prior when we’d gone to the jeweler that had made her wedding ring.
-Alan Friedman, our wonderful jeweler, explained the story of this watch and I just swooned.
-It was way beyond what I was willing to spend.
-Evidently not for my wife.
+The jeweler explained the story of this watch and I just swooned.
+It was way beyond what I was willing to spend; evidently not for my wife.